mahmoudElshimi/translate/README.md

 - [translate-shell](https://github.com/soimort/translate-shell/)
 - [xclip](https://github.com/astrand/xclip/)

-Feel free to install them using your distro's package manager or from theie repos.
+Feel free to install them using your distro's package manager or from their repos.

 To Do
 -----